-T’ ai Chi and Qi Gong are ancient exercises and movements that are designed to help develop balance, strength, flexibility, and focus and also improve cardiovascular health.
+T’ ai Chi and Qi Gong are ancient exercises and movements that are designed to help develop balance, strength, flexibility and focus and also improve cardiovascular health.
 They are gentle, easy, yet effective movements that anyone can do, and all special needs are taken into consideration.
-T’ ai Chi and Qi Gong have helped reduce blood pressure, stress, tension and the pain and stiffness of arthritis and other similar disorders.
+T’ ai Chi and Qi Gong have helped reduce blood pressure, stress, tension, and the pain and stiffness of arthritis and other similar disorders.
 They also help increase general health and well-being.

-**No class on September 2 (Labor Day)
+**No class: September 7 (Labor Day)